syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfPopupLayout/Getting-Started.md

 Create a new iOS application in Xamarin Studio or Visual Studio for Xamarin.iOS.

-##Adding SfPopupLayout using story board
+## Adding SfPopupLayout using story board

-1. Add a new storyboard inside of project
+To add SfPopupLayout using story board, follow the steps:

-2. Drag SfPopupLayout control from toolbox and drop into storyboard
+1. Add a new story board inside the project.

-3. Since this is a hosting control it does not show a preview on the designer page and you can only see the Popup when deployed in the device.
+2. Drag the SfPopupLayout control from toolbox and drop into story board.
+Preview will not be shown since this is a hosting control.
+You can only see the pop-up when deployed in the device.

-4. Open the properties window of SfPopupLayout and set the required properties like shown in the below image.
+3. Open the properties window of SfPopupLayout and set the required properties.

 ![SfPopupLayout properties via story board](PopupLayout_images/storyboard_staysopen_sfpopup_ios.png)

-The below code will illustrate to display the SfPopupLayout when set as a root view via storyboard
+The following code illustrates displaying the SfPopupLayout when set as a root view using storyboard.

 {% tabs %}
 {% highlight c# %}